xingyuanlong/cicdtest/components/button/index.en-US.md

 A button means an operation (or a series of operations).
 Clicking a button will trigger corresponding business logic.

-In Ant Design Vue we provide 5 types of button.
+In pf-ui-vue provide 6 types of button.

 - Primary button: indicate the main action, one primary button at most in one section.
 - secondary：weaker than Primary button.